Full-Time Licensed Therapist Positions Available at

 Portland DBT Institute

-Portland DBT Institute (PDBTI) is located in the heart of Portland, Oregon with a satellite office in Salem, Oregon.
+The Portland DBT Institute (PDBTI) is located in the heart of Portland, Oregon with a satellite office in Salem, Oregon.
 We are a free-standing, outpatient clinic that serves both public and private sectors.
-We are an interdisciplinary team that places high value on ongoing professional development, providing quality service to clients of all backgrounds, and creating a supportive and equalitarian environment in which to work.
+We are an interdisciplinary team that places a high value on ongoing professional development, quality service to clients of all backgrounds, and creating a supportive and equalitarian environment in which to work.
 We offer comprehensive outpatient DBT as well as DBT Intensive Outpatient Treatment for Eating Disorders.
 In addition to a wide range of clinical services, PDBTI provides training, consultation, and supervision in DBT regionally and throughout the United States.
 A robust in-house training program is available to all PDBTI staff to further enhance mastery of DBT and CBT.
 Additionally, clinical staff have the opportunity to receive supervision and consultation from international DBT experts, including Linda Dimeff, PhD (Institute Director) and Andrew White, PhD (Associate Director).
-We are rapidly expanding with many opportunities for career growth within the company.
+We are rapidly expanding, with many opportunities for career growth within the company.

-PDBTI provides a full array of DBT services for adults, young adults and teens.
-Specialty programs include: DBT for Eating Disorders, DBT for Substance Abusers, DBT for PTSD and BPD.
+PDBTI provides a full array of DBT services for adults, young adults, and teens.
+Specialty programs include: DBT for Eating Disorders, DBT for Substance Abusers, DBT for PTSD, and BPD.
 We also offer medication management services and provide a number of services designed to treat environments (e.g., Family & Friends Orientation Workshop, DBT-influenced couples and family therapy).
-We are a state licensed clinic and comply with all state requirements related to quality assurance and consumer protection.
+We are a state-licensed clinic and comply with all state requirements related to quality assurance and consumer protection.

 All qualified applicants will be afforded equal employment opportunities without discrimination because of race, creed (religion), color, sex, national origin, sexual orientation, military status, age, disability, predisposing genetic characteristic, marital status or domestic violence victim status, and shall also follow the requirements of the Human Rights Law with regard to non-discrimination on the basis of prior criminal conviction and prior arrest.